theriley106/LyricVideos/README.md

-# LyricVideos
-Automating the creation of Lyric videos on Youtube

 ### How does this work

 Youtube videos are pulled using youtube-dl, and OCR is done on each unique frame in the video.
 This gives us a general idea of the song lyrics with a timestamp range that matches the audio in the song.